BlaqueDevs/se-assignment-day-4-software-project-management-Valereng/README.md

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
+## When Agile is More Beneficial

+Agile is best suited for projects with:

+Unclear or evolving requirements

+Frequent customer collaboration

+Fast-paced development needs

+High complexity and innovation

+✅ Examples of Agile-friendly Projects

+1. Software Development & Startups – A tech startup building a new app benefits from Agile because they can quickly adapt to user feedback and market trends.

+2. Game Development – New features and mechanics can be tested and refined iterativel
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
 ## Implement a Strong Testing Strategy